How to Take the Slow Boat From Luang Prabang to Thailand

 Food stalls and restaurants in Pak Beng

 There are a few restaurants in town where you can enjoy a relaxed dinner.
-After checking out the menus and atmosphere at all the restaurants, we chose Sivilai restaurant for our evening meal.
+After checking out the menus and atmosphere of all the restaurants, we chose Sivilai restaurant for our evening meal.
 The restaurant is named Sabaidee Restaurant on Google Maps.

 In the morning, the lady was waiting for us with our food at 7 A.M.
-We also bought some cookies and fresh fruit and had a sandwich at the restaurant of Pakbeng guesthouse.
+We also bought some cookies and fresh fruit and had a sandwich at the restaurant of Pakbeng Guesthouse.

 Day two: slow boat Pak Beng to Huay Xai